dinahhandel/ndsr-2016-bagit/validate-bag.md

 ![Validate bag command example](https://github.com/kgrons/ndsr-2016-bagit/blob/master/validatebag_example.png "Validate bag command example")

 2. Is your bag valid?
 I hope so!
-It’s official - the bag contains files consistent with the original files and appropriately formed.
+The bag should contain files consistent with the original files and that are appropriately formed.
 Congratulations on your first bag validation! :pouch::white_check_mark:

+3. Try to validate a bag provided to you.
+Run the validation command again but this time on _NDSR_BagIt_sample_02_.

+4. What message was printed in Terminal?
+Was it _NDSR_BagIt_sample_02 is invalid: Oxum error.
+Found 3 files and 613223 bytes on disk; expected 3 files and 613217 bytes._?
+   - That's because this bag's payload had been modified.
+Take a peek in the _t_ file.
+The text in this file has been changed, which BagIt recognized as a byte different of 6 bytes.
+No difference too small for BagIt to catch!

+5. I have to be honest with you - I threw you another curveball!
+Open the _tagmanifest-md5.txt_ file in _NDSR_BagIt_sample_02_.
+There's something in there that shouldn't be.
+But why didn't the validation error tell you that?
+   - According the [BagIt spec](https://tools.ietf.org/html/draft-kunze-bagit-13#section-3), "tag files that do not appear in a tag manifest can be modified, added to, or removed from a bag without impacting the completeness or validity of the bag".